Wrxhard/Wrxhard/Readme.md

 # About me

-My name is Nguyen Trong Phuc, a passionate Full-Stack Android Developer from Viet Nam.
+My name is Nguyen Trong Phuc, a passionate Developer from Viet Nam.

 I'm currently a student at Ton Duc Thang University.